 The Rainbow Flag Award was seed funded as a pilot with funding from the Government Equalities Office, between 2017 and 2019.
-Since then the programme has gone from strength to strength, growing not only in the number of schools and colleges electing to take part, but also the number of experienced and skilled LGBT+ youth work organisations delivering the programme in their local areas.
+Since then the programme has gone from strength to strength, growing not only in the number of schools and organisations electing to take part, but also the number of experienced and skilled LGBT+ youth work organisations delivering the programme in their local areas.

-We’re extremely proud of the impact and positive change that the Rainbow Flag Award is making in our schools and colleges, creating a culture and ethos where LGBT+ young people can feel safe, and thrive.
+We’re extremely proud of the impact and positive change that the Rainbow Flag Award is making in our schools and organisations, creating a culture and ethos where LGBT+ young people can feel safe, and thrive.

 Recently, some organisations and some sections of the media have sought to misrepresent our work, the below help to answer some of the questions raised.